-Certain new and amended standards and interpretations have been published, that could be relevant to these consolidated financial statements, but are effective for annual periods beginning on or after 1 January 2021.
+Certain new and amended standards and interpretations have been published, that could be relevant to these consolidated financial statements, but are effective for annual periods beginning on or after 1 January 2022.

-Classification of liabilities as current or non-current - Amendments to IAS 1 (issued on 23 January 2020 and effective for annual periods beginning on or after 1 January 2023).
-The amendment to IAS 1 on the classification of liabilities as current or non-current was issued in January 2020 with an original effective date 1 January 2022.
-However, in response to the COVID-19 pandemic, the effective date was deferred by one year to provide companies with more time to implement classification changes resulting from the amended guidance.
+Classification of liabilities as current or non-current - Amendments to IAS 1 (issued on 23 January 2020 and effective for annual periods beginning on or after 1 January 2022, not yet endorsed by EU).
 These narrow scope amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Liabilities are non-current if the entity has a substantive right, at the end of the reporting period, to defer settlement for at least twelve months.
+Liabilities are noncurrent if the entity has a substantive right, at the end of the reporting period, to defer settlement for at least twelve months.
 The guidance no longer requires such a right to be unconditional.
 Management's expectations whether they will subsequently exercise the right to defer settlement do not affect classification of liabilities.
-The right to defer only exists if the entity complies with any relevant conditions as at the end of the reporting period.
+The right to defer only exists if the entity complies with any relevant conditions as of the end of the reporting period.
 A liability is classified as current if a condition is breached at or before the reporting date even if a waiver of that condition is obtained from the lender after the end of the reporting period.
 Conversely, a loan is classified as non-current if a loan covenant is breached only after the reporting date.
 In addition, the amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.
 'Settlement' is defined as the extinguishment of a liability with cash, other resources embodying economic benefits or an entity's own equity instruments.
 There is an exception for convertible instruments that might be converted into equity, but only for those instruments where the conversion option is classified as an equity instrument as a separate component of a compound financial instrument.
-The Group is currently assessing the impact of the amendments on its financial statements.
+The amendment does not have material impact on the financial statements of the Group.

-Proceeds before intended use, Onerous contracts - cost of fulfilling a contract, Reference to the Conceptual Framework - narrow scope amendments to IAS 16, IAS 37 and IFRS 3, and Annual Improvements to IFRSs 2018-2020 - amendments to IFRS 9, IFRS 16 (issued on 14 May 2020 and effective for annual periods beginning on or after 1 January 2022).
+Proceeds before intended use, Onerous contracts - cost of fulfilling a contract, Reference to the Conceptual Framework - narrow scope amendments to IAS 16, IAS 37 and IFRS 3, and Annual Improvements to IFRSs 2018-2020 - amendments, IFRS 9 and IFRS 16 (issued on 14 May 2020 and effective for annual periods beginning on or after 1 January 2022).

 The amendment to IAS 16 prohibits an entity from deducting from the cost of an item of PPE any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 The proceeds from selling such items, together with the costs of producing them, are now recognised in profit or loss.
 An entity will use IAS 2 to measure the cost of those items.
 Cost will not include depreciation of the asset being tested because it is not ready for its intended use.
-The amendment to IAS 16 also clarifies that an entity is "testing whether the asset is functioning properly" when it assesses the technical and physical performance of the asset.
+The amendment to IAS 16 also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.
 The financial performance of the asset is not relevant to this assessment.
 An asset might therefore be capable of operating as intended by management and subject to depreciation before it has achieved the level of operating performance expected by management.